On this page:

 As stated above, when you replace your current toilet with a similar commode, you will typically not need to add or change the plumbing.
 The cost will be about one to two hours of installation labor plus the cost of the bowl and tank.

-Although the two most common types of toilets are the one or two-piece toilet, many improvements are available.
+Although the two most common types of toilets are the one or two-piece types, many other options are available.
 Many innovations are hitting the market to save space, conserve water, eliminate cleaning, and more.

-The corner toilet is a space-saving innovation you can purchase from the same manufacturers that make standard toilets.
+The corner toilet is a space-saving innovation you can purchase from name-brand manufacturers.
 Generally, the only difference is the tank, which is shaped to fit into the corner.
-Therefore, these toilets sell for about the same as a standard two-piece toilet, or $125 – $500.
+Therefore, these units sell for slightly more than a standard two-piece model, or $300 to $800.

-These toilets generally cost around $900 and up.
+These toilets generally cost around $500 to $2,000 and up.
 Though for many homeowners, it is a long-term investment and space-saver.

-These toilets typically use 20 percent less water than a traditional gravity-flow toilet, due to the increased flushing power.
-Generally, the homeowner will pay around $700 for a pressure-assisted toilet.
+These toilets typically use 20 percent less water than a traditional gravity-flow toilet due to the increased flushing power.
+Generally, the homeowner will pay around $700 for a pressure-assisted model.

-Unlike a gravity-flow toilet, the pressure-assist toilet has another air-pressure tank inside the tank where traditional toilet usually has mostly water.
+Unlike a gravity-flow model, the pressure-assist toilet has another air-pressure tank inside the tank where traditional tanks usually have mostly water.
+When you flush, water displaces the air, which adds the assist.

 You should consider these characteristics before purchasing one for your home.

 For most of us, there is no worse household chore than cleaning the toilet.
 Those days could be behind you with the innovations of a self-cleaning toilet.
-The average price for a self-cleaning toilet is $400, but you will usually pay between $350 and $600 before installation.
+The average price for a self-cleaning model is $800, but you will usually pay between $500 and $2,000 before installation.

 The key to finding the right self-cleaning toilet to fit your needs and budget is to shop around.